The Silent Circus

-Reception
+Reception and legacy

 The album received generally positive reviews from professional critics.
 Adrien Begrand of PopMatters opined in a positive review for the album, "The Raleigh, North Carolina, band had sliced and diced its way through multiple extreme metal subgenres, bridging the "math metal" complexity of the Dillinger Escape Plan, the godly hardcore of Converge, the furious technical death metal of Nile, and the more melodic strains of mid-'90s Swedish death metal with astonishing dexterity."
 Kurt Morris of Allmusic commented, "One minute the band may be playing thrash metal and the next they're flowing into death growls and thick guitar riffs.
 They certainly show a mastery of the hardcore and metal styles that many bands their age can take a lot longer to understand.
 The metal take on things can seemingly change in a flash as lead singer Tommy Rogers fleshes out his vocals and utilizes the keyboards to create something that sounds more like it should be on a Smashing Pumpkins album".

-In 2021, The Silent Circus was included on BrooklynVegan's list of "15 Seminal Albums From Metalcore's Second Wave (2000-2010)."
+In 2020, John Hill of Loudwire included The Silent Circus in his list of the "Top 25 Metalcore Albums of All Time."
+In 2021, the album was included on BrooklynVegan's list of "15 Seminal Albums From Metalcore's Second Wave (2000-2010)."